-Once you have completed your Driver Theory Test, before you leave the Test Centre, you will be handed and emailed a score report with your results.
+Once you have completed your Driver Theory Test, before you leave the Test Centre, you will be handed a score report with your results.

 You can apply for your learner permit to the National Driver Licence Service (NDLS) centres nationwide.

 You can request a duplicate of your Driver Theory Test certificate by calling 1890 606 106 (Lo-call rate) to speak to our Candidate Service Team who are available Monday to Friday from 8AM to 6PM (excluding public holidays).

 You will be asked to provide personal and test details, such as your name, address, date of birth and test confirmation number (provided in the confirmation email/letter you received for your test).